oxygenxml/oxygen-git-client-addon/README.md

     2. Enter a message and commit.
 You will now have new changes to push.
     3. Push the changes to the remote repository.

-    **Note:** You can abort the merge by pressing the **Abort merge** button.
-This will revert the repository to its state before trying to pull.
+    **Note:** You can abort the merge by clicking the **Abort merge** button.
+This will revert the repository to its previous state prior to the pull attempt.

  - **Pull (rebase)**:
-    1. When all the conflicts are resolved, press the **Continue rebase** button.
+    1. When all the conflicts are resolved, click the **Continue rebase** button.
     2. Push any outgoing changes.

-    **Note:** You can abort the rebase by pressing the **Abort rebase** button.
-This will revert the repository to its state before trying to pull.
+    **Note:** You can abort the rebase by clicking the **Abort rebase** button.
+This will revert the repository to its previous state prior to the pull request.

 ## The Project view and the current editor